-In last week’s post I wrote about five financial habits I learned from watching the way my parents handled their money.
+In last week’s post, I wrote about five financial habits I learned from watching the way my parents handled their money.
 This week I had several conversations with parents about how best to teach children about money and I realized that the way I was raised has given me some very definite ideas.
-I believe very strongly that instilling your children with a strong understanding of the value of money and strategies to manage it are key in helping them build a solid financial future as adults.
+I believe very strongly that instilling your children with a strong understanding of the value of money and strategies to manage it is key in helping them build a solid financial future as adults.
 Here are some suggestions; let me know what you think…

 As I mentioned in last week’s post, my parents are excellent money managers but they were raised in a generation that believed in keeping everything related to money extremely private.
-Consequently I didn’t understand, until far too late, the reasoning behind the way they handled their money and so I chose to do it my own (incredibly unsuccessful) way.
+Consequently, I didn’t understand, until far too late, the reasoning behind the way they handled their money and so I chose to do it my own (incredibly unsuccessful) way.
 We forget that kids see us pay for things all the time with our magic plastic cards but they don’t necessarily see us pay the credit card bills or understand that we had to earn the money that we spent on the debit card.
-Talking to your kids about money raises an awareness of what things cost and how hard you have to work in order to make the money to pay for them.
+Talking to your kids about money raises awareness of what things cost and how hard you have to work in order to make the money to pay for them.
 It also creates an appreciation for what they have and an understanding that others might have more or less.
 As your kids get older, give them the responsibility of raising all or some of the money to pay for the brand name clothes and electronics they have to have.
 Not only will they appreciate the items more but the fact that they can’t afford everything will help them understand you can’t always have what you want and encourage them to make thoughtful choices about what they really want to spend their money on.

 As parents, we want our children to have everything we didn’t and to appreciate it as much as we would in their shoes.
 The reality is that, in giving so much to our kids, we raise their expectations when it comes to lifestyle and make it harder for them, as young adults, to maintain a lifestyle that’s within their means.